Insane Aethelflaed Talent Tree Build and Guide

 Aethelflaed has great debuff potential, but at the same time, she is extremely squishy.
 Enemies know this and would try to get her as quickly as possible.

-Maximizing Sun Tzu in the support and infantry talent tree is the right way to proceed if you’re pairing him with Aethelflaed.
+Maximizing Sun Tzu in infantry talent tree is the right way to proceed if you’re pairing him with Aethelflaed.

 Aethelflaed and Boudica is another great combination.
 Boudica is herself another great debuffing commander like Aethelflaed.